Skip navigation Syracuse University Humanities Center

 • Beyond the Professoriate helps grad students and Ph.D.s translate their education into meaningful careers in academia or beyond, offering 1:1 coaching, support for grant and fellowship applications, and consultations for writing resumes and academic job market documents

-• Next Generation Dissertations, housed within Humanities Commons, offers examples and guidance on creative, revolutionary approaches to doctoral projects in the humanities.
+• Next Generation Dissertations, housed within Knowledge Commons, offers examples and guidance on creative, revolutionary approaches to doctoral projects in the humanities.

 External Support